drupal/drupal/composer/Plugin/VendorHardening/README.txt

 remove directories it knows about.

 You can see the list of default package cleanups for this plugin in Config.php.
-If you discover that this list needs updating, please file an issue about it: https://www.drupal.org/project/issues/drupal
+If you discover that this list needs updating, file an issue about it: https://www.drupal.org/project/issues/drupal

 In addition to the default list of packages, you can configure the plugin using